BASIC NEEDS

 of the verbal aspects, too.

-NEED MANTRA
+NEED PHRASE

 When I am triggered, I may find myself trying to control a situation, outcome, or person